Medical Sonography

 Career Opportunities

-After completing the program and obtaining certification, you can pursue careers such as diagnostic medical sonographer, ultrasound technologist, or educator.
+After completing the program and obtaining certification, you can pursue careers such as:

 Accreditation